 - Check your child’s blood sugar as you have been told by the doctor.

 - Severe health problems like some organ problems can happen with this drug.
 This includes lung, liver, thyroid, pituitary, adrenal, pancreas, kidney, and muscle problems.
-A very bad rash may also happen.
+Nerve problems or a very bad rash may also happen.
 Sometimes, these problems have been deadly.
 These problems may happen anytime during treatment or after treatment with this drug.
 If you have questions, talk with the doctor.

 - If your child is having a stem cell transplant, talk with your child’s doctor.
 Some problems with stem cell transplants using stem cells from someone else (allogeneic) have happened after treatment with this drug.
 These problems can be very bad and can lead to death.